HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 ```

-## 5. Scaffold database
+## 5. Reverse Engineering (Scaffolding) the database
-We are going to use EF Core to generate a Model and a database context from our existing database.
+We are going to use the `dotnet ef dbcontext scaffold` [command](https://docs.microsoft.com/en-us/ef/core/managing-schemas/scaffolding) to generate a Model and a database context from our existing database.

 ```bash
 dotnet ef dbcontext scaffold "Server=localhost;Database=hair_project_db;User=dev_admin;Password=administrator;TreatTinyAsBoolean=true;" "Pomelo.EntityFrameworkCore.MySql" -o Models